Helium-Labs/Zorkin/MagicEmail.md

-# Zorkin: Self-Custodial Account Access with Zero-Knowledge Methods
+# Zorkin: Magic Link Web3 Successor - Magic Email

 <p align="center">
   <img src="./Logo.png" alt="Logo" style="max-height:200px;">
 </p>

-# Magic Link Web3 Successor: Magic Email

 Functions just like a [Magic Link](https://auth0.com/docs/authenticate/passwordless/authentication-methods/email-magic-link) for authentication; instead of typing in a code, you just reply to the email if you accept the request to initiate a session for the specified duration.
 The initiated session gives you access to a self-custodial blockchain account, with exclusive access given to the authenticated user through the ephemeral private key, which is a session parameter that stays within the application client.
 We refer to this self-custodial wallet access method as *Magic Email*.